-Our deferred tax assets of \$209 million relate primarily to non-U.S. operations comprised principally of deductible temporary differences and net operating loss carryforwards (mainly in Brazil, France, Germany and Portugal).
-We maintain a valuation allowance of \$24 million against a portion of the non-U.S. gross deferred tax assets.
-In the event we determine that we will not be able to realize our net deferred tax assets in the future, we will reduce such amounts through an increase to Tax expense in the period such determination is made.
-Conversely, if we determine that we will be able to realize net deferred tax assets in excess of the carrying amounts, we will decrease the recorded valuation allowance through a reduction to Tax expense in the period that such determination is made.
-Our balance sheets present a deferred tax asset of \$165 million and a deferred tax liability of \$27 million after taking into account jurisdictional netting.
+We maintain a valuation allowance of \$27 million against a portion of the non-U.S. total deferred tax assets.
+In the event we determine that we will not be able to realize our net deferred tax assets in the future, we will reduce such amounts through an increase to tax expense in the period such determination is made.
+Conversely, if we determine that we will be able to realize net deferred tax assets in excess of the carrying amounts, we will decrease the recorded valuation allowance through a reduction to tax expense in the period that such determination is made.
+Our balance sheets present a deferred tax asset of \$268 million and a deferred tax liability of \$51 million after taking into account jurisdictional netting.